Its-Jakey/Linux-On-Scratch/README.md

-I also created a Github to discuss LOS (Linux On Scratch) and other programming related stuff, feel free to ask any questions you might have there! https://discord.gg/hhewPEawA6
+I also created a Discord to discuss LOS (Linux On Scratch) and other programming related stuff, feel free to ask any questions you might have there! https://discord.gg/hhewPEawA6